In a Dark, Dark Room and Other Scary Stories

 In a Dark, Dark Room and Other Scary Stories is a collection of horror stories, poems and urban legends retold for children by Alvin Schwartz and illustrator Dirk Zimmer.
 It was published as part of the I Can Read! series in 1984.
 In 2017 the book was re-released with illustrations by Spanish freelance illustrator Victor Rivas.
-The book contains seven works: "The Teeth", "In the Graveyard", "The Green Ribbon", "In a Dark, Dark Room", "The Night It Rained", "The Pirate", and "The Ghost of John".
+The book contains seven works: "The Teeth", "In the Graveyard", "The Green Ribbon", "In a Dark, Dark Room", "The Pirate", and "The Ghost of John".

 Contents

 "The Green Ribbon"

-The third story in the book, "The Green Ribbon", follows a girl named Jenny.
+"The Green Ribbon" follows a girl named Jenny.
 She always wears a green ribbon around her neck and meets a boy named Alfred.
 She refuses to reveal to Alfred why she wears the ribbon, despite his pleading, and even when the two are wed, she wears the ribbon every day.
 Jenny always says she's just waiting for the right time.
-After reaching old age, Jenny gets terribly sick, she tells Alfred that the time is right, and slowly unties the ribbon while she is on her deathbed, causing her head to fall off.
-"The Green Ribbon" is derived from a French story of unknown origin, which was popularized by Washington Irving's 1824 short story "The Adventure of the German Student".
+Jenny gets terribly sick and tells Alfred that the time is right.
+Alfred slowly unties the ribbon, causing her head to fall off.
+The ribbon had been holding Jenny's head to her neck, which is why she couldn't take it off.